 Since the same questions come up over and over again let’s see if we can answer most of them here!
 Always feel free to contact me directly.

 Cost: Two hours, $250, up to 6 people (plus the Captain).
-Three hours for $350.
+Three hours for $350, Four hours for $400.
 This is a private trip for only your party, and times are very flexible.
 Morning, afternoon, sunset – we customize the adventure to you.

 The Boat: Her name is Rudder Chaos, and she’s a 30′ Chrysler TMI (Texas Marine) sloop.
 She has roller furling (sailor talk for easy to handle), a full head (bathroom), refrigeration, sleeps 6 and has a nice cockpit that comfortably seats 6 + the captain.
 If your only sailing experience was at Y Camp as a kid, know that this is completely different!
 No “wet butt” sailing on RC.